Qualtagh/OracleDBUtils/README.md

 ```PLpgSQL
 function distinguishXML( xml in XMLType ) return XMLType;
 ```
 Leave only distinct XML nodes of a document.
-This method is useful for string aggregation (see [String aggregation](#string-aggregation) section below).
+This method is useful for string aggregation (see [string aggregation](#string-aggregation) section below).
 ___
 <a name="calculate"></a>
 ```PLpgSQL